stainless-steel/sqlite3-sys/README.md

 * `linkage` creates a dependency on `sqlite3-src`, which links to a suitable SQLite library;
-* `bundled` compiles SQLite from the source code, ignoring any libraries that might be installed in the system; and
+* `bundled` compiles SQLite from the source code, ignoring any libraries that might already be installed; and
 * `encryption` enables bindings to the [SQLite Encryption Extension], which is closed source and hence requires purchasing a license and installing SQLite manually.